-Ex-1409, Fig. 1 (color and annotations added).
 The flexible tip portion "generally is cylindrical in shape and extends coaxially from distal end 34 of tube 16."
 Ex-1409, 4:5-7.
-As shown in Kontos Figures 6A-C, the circular cross-section of the flexible tip portion is smaller than, and insertable through, the continuous lumen of the guide catheter.
-Ex-1405, ¶ 228.
+As shown in Figures 6A-C, the circular cross-section of the flexible tip portion is smaller than, and insertable through, the continuous lumen of the guide catheter.
+Ex-1405, ¶ 229.
 Further, these same figures demonstrate that the length of the flexible tip portion is shorter than that of the guide catheter.
-Id.; see also Ex-1409, 4:54-61, Figs 6A-C. The coaxial lumen of the guide catheter and flexible tip portion has a cross-sectional diameter through which interventional cardiology devices (e.g., PTCA catheter 40) are insertable.
-Ex-1409, Figs. 6A-C; Ex-1405, ¶ 228.
+Id.; see also Ex-1409, 4:54-58, Figs. 6A-C. The coaxial lumen of the guide catheter and flexible tip portion have a crossfor district court litigation, Petitioner assumes that claim 12 allows for an indirect connection, because the claim would otherwise not make sense.
+Under any interpretation, this is simply an example of poor claim drafting and there is no inventive concept here worthy of patent protection in light of the prior art. sectional diameter through which interventional cardiology devices (e.g., PTCA catheter 40) are insertable.
+Ex-1409, Figs. 6A-C; Ex-1405, ¶ 229.

-6. [11.c] "a reinforced portion proximal to the flexible tip portion; and"
+7. [12.b.iii] "a reinforced portion proximal to the flexible tip portion;"

-For claim 11, Kontos alone or the Kontos-Adams combination teaches a reinforced potion proximal to the flexible tip portion.
-Ex-1405, ¶ 229.
+For claim 12, Kontos or the Kontos-Adams combination teaches a reinforced portion proximal to the flexible tip portion.
+Ex-1405, ¶ 230.
 According to Patent Owner, the tip portion and reinforced portion need not be physically connected.
 Ex-1477, 121:16-24.
-Under such an interpretation of claim 11, as shown below, the reinforced portion is the part of tube 16 that is co-extensive with receiving hole 34.
-Ex-1405, ¶ 229.
+Under such an interpretation of claim 12, as shown below, the reinforced portion is the part of tube 16 that is co-extensive with receiving hole 34.
+Ex-1405, ¶ 230.

-Further, as discussed for claim 6, it would have been obvious to add metallic braiding/coiling to the tube 16.
-See Section VII.G, supra.
+Further, as discussed for claim 1, it would have been obvious to add metallic braiding/coiling to the tube 16.
+See Section VII.B.7, supra.
 If braiding/coiling is added, then tube 16 becomes the reinforced portion, as shown below.
-Ex-1405, ¶ 229.
+Ex-1405, ¶ 230.